-May 9, 2018: Bui Hieu Vo was sentenced to four and a half years in prison under Article 88 (“propaganda against the state”) for Facebook posts deemed to have “distorted the political situation” and “incited public disorder.”
+May 9, 2018: Bui Hieu Vo was sentenced to four and a half years in prison under Article 88 (“propaganda against the state”) of the 1999 Criminal Code for Facebook posts deemed to have “distorted the political situation” and “incited public disorder.”

 May 11, 2018: Several relatives of jailed members of the Brotherhood for Democracy were prohibited from meeting with foreign diplomats.

 May 14, 2018: Father Joseph Dinh Huu Thoai was barred from leaving Vietnam for a trip to visit family and friends in the US.
 Authorities did not give him a clear reason for the decision; Father Thoai has been vocal about human rights issues in Vietnam.